Bisonai/orakl/docs/v0.1/vrf.md

 ```

 This function checks if there are any pending requests for the account by calling a function `pendingRequestExists(accId)`.
-If there are any pending requests, the function will revert with the error message `PendingRequestExists()`.
+If there are any pending requests, the function reverts with the error message `PendingRequestExists()`.
-If there are no pending requests, it calls another function `cancelAccountHelper(accId, to)` which will be responsible for canceling the account.
+If there are no pending requests, it calls another function `cancelAccountHelper(accId, to)` which is responsible for canceling the account.
 By checking if there are any pending requests before canceling the account, it ensures that the account is not being cancelled in the middle of any important process.

-#### Withdraw funds from an account
+#### Withdraw funds from account

 ```Solidity
 function withdraw(uint64 accId, uint256 amount) external onlyAccOwner(accId) {